I was challenged by a friend to make a meatloaf. I had never made meatloaf before but I’ve never met a food challenge I wasn’t willing to try!

 Not knowing much about meatloaf was both a challenge and help.
 I didn’t know what it was “supposed” to taste like, I honestly can’t really remember ever eating it before.
 But I do remember hearing people give a ho-hum at the idea of meatloaf for dinner.

-With nothing to loose I set out to make this classic homemade dish.
-To me, a meatloaf was nothing more that a giant meatball.
+With nothing to lose, I set out to make this classic homemade dish.
+To me, a meatloaf was nothing more than a giant meatball.
 And being part of an Italian family, meatballs are something I DO know a lot about!

-1 large onion, minced on a microplane or chopped*
+• 1 medium onion, grated on a microplane

 Preheat oven to 350 degrees F.

-In a small bowl whisk together the eggs, basil, parsley salt and pepper and add to the bowl with the meat.
-Add in the (sauté) garlic and onions, the balsamic vinegar and 2 tablespoons olive oil.
+- In a small bowl whisk together the eggs and add to the bowl with the other ingredients.
 Thoroughly combine everything, try not to over mix, stop when everything is just combined.
-(Over mixing leads to tough and chewy end product)
+(Over-mixing leads to tough meatloaf.)

-Oil up your loaf pan and pack the meat mixture into the pan.
-If you do not have a loaf pan, form the meat mixture into a loaf-type shape on an oiled baking tray (make sure it’s a lipped tray so the juices don’t run all over your oven), or use a baking dish.
+- Oil up your loaf pan and pack the meat mixture into the pan.
+If you do not have a loaf pan, form the meat mixture into a loaf-type shape on an oiled baking tray (make sure it’s a lipped tray so the juices don’t run all over your oven), or a baking dish.
 Top evenly with the marinara sauce.
 You will have some leftover.

-Cover with foil and bake for roughly 50 minutes or until your thermometer registers 160 degrees F in the center of the meatloaf.
+- Cover with foil and bake for roughly 50 minutes or until the thermometer registers 160˚ F in the center of the meatloaf.
 Remove from the oven and let rest for a few minutes.
-Remove from loaf pan (if using) slice and serve topped with a little more marinara, Parmesan and fresh basil if desired.
+Remove from loaf pan (if using) slice and serve topped with a marinara, shredded Parmesan and fresh basil.

 Keywords: Italian Meatloaf